freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/machine-learning/backpropagation/index.md

 - Delta a set of L matricies representing transitions between the ith and i+1th layer
 - d(l) = the array of the gradients for layer l for one training example
 - D a set of L matricies with the final gradients for each node
-- lambda the regualrization term for the network
+- lambda the regularization term for the network

 In this case, for matrix M, M' will denote the transpose of matrix M